svenhb/GRBL-Plotter/README.md

 * Transformation of GCodes (scale, rotation, mirror, zero-Offset)
 * Optional usage of a WebCam with graphics overlay of the current GCode, set zero point, measure angle, zoom

+### ToDo
+* Import of pictures
+* Wizzard to generate simple forms in GCode
+* Setup of the Joystick parameters (speed depending on step-size)

 ### Screenshots
 Main GUI
 ![GRBL-Plotter GUI](GRBLPlotter_GUI.png?raw=true "Main GUI")